The Amazing Maleeni: Plot

-The vault at Pinchbeck's work is emptied and the money is found above Alvarez' bar.
-Later Mulder and Scully confront LaBonge and Maleeni as they are released on bail, where Mulder explains that he figured out their plan - LaBonge and Pinchbeck were not, in fact, enemies, and that they had been working together to put Alvarez in prison for making LaBonge's life miserable in prison 8 years prior, and that, as masters of sleight of hand and escape tricks, the two of them easily escaped, performed the robbery, and returned to their cells before being noticed.
+Mulder and Scully alert the bank manager to check the vault the next morning.
+They find it emptied of cash.
+The agents go to Alvarez's bar and find the money hidden above the ceiling.
+Later Mulder and Scully confront LaBonge and Maleeni as they are released on bail, when Mulder explains that he figured out their plan - LaBonge and Pinchbeck were not, in fact, enemies, and they had been working together to put Alvarez in prison for making LaBonge's life miserable in prison 8 years prior.
+As masters of sleight of hand and escapology, the two of them easily escaped, performed the robbery and transfer of money bags to the bar, and returned to their cells before being noticed.

-After the two magicians make their exit, confident in the lack of evidence against them, Mulder reveals to Scully the true trick being performed—that everything involving Alvarez was purely misdirection.
-Earlier, when checking whether Pinchbeck had stolen funds from the bank, the manager had told Mulder they would need his badge number and thumb print to gain access to the Electronic Fund Transfer (EFT) system.
-Mulder shows Scully Maleeni's wallet, which he had collected from evidence before confronting him and LaBonge.
+After the two magicians make their exit, confident in the lack of evidence against them, Mulder reveals to Scully the true trick they planned to perform — that everything involving Alvarez was purely misdirection.
+Earlier, when checking whether Pinchbeck had stolen funds from the bank, the manager had told Mulder they would need his FBI badge number and thumb print to gain access to the Electronic Fund Transfer (EFT) system.
+Mulder shows Scully Maleeni's wallet, which he had taken from the Evidence room before confronting him and LaBonge.
 When the agents first met LaBonge, he had surreptitiously pickpocketed their badges as an example of his skill with sleight of hand, which gave him Mulder's badge number.
 Upon their first meeting with Pinchbeck impersonating his brother, Pinchbeck did a card trick with Mulder, leaving Mulder's prints on the card, which as Mulder displays, is securely in Maleeni's wallet.
 Mulder explains that the pair purposely acted in a high-profile manner to draw the attention of the FBI, and that if they had collected the badge number and thumbprint, they would have been able to perform EFTs.
 As Mulder and Scully leave the jail, Scully shows that she, too, has learned a trick, and turns her hand around 360 degrees in a similar fashion to what LaBonge did with his hand.
 Mulder asks Scully to explain how, and she brushes him off, saying simply "magic".